fischertechnik/txt_demo_ROBOPro_SLI/SLI.md

-# What is an SLI?
+# What is a fischertechnik RoboPro SLI?
 ## Introduction
 From the perspectif of RoboPro an SLI is a functional unit.
 RoboPro can send data to a SLI and can get data back from the SLI.
-But RoboPro can also start and stop more complex activities in a SLI, for example dedicated websocket or MQTT based communication with the outsife world, more complex closed control loops, etc.<br/>
+But RoboPro can also start and stop more complex activities in a SLI, for example dedicated websocket or MQTT based communication with the outside world, image processing, I2C drivers, more complex closed control loops, etc.<br/>
 The fischertechnic TXT SLI makes it possible that C/C++ functions can be access via a RoboPro elements.
 For this RoboPro knows 2 elements, the `Shared library Input` element and the `Shared library Output` element.
 Thats is all.